Theory of the Elementary Particles: The neutrino branch particles

 \section{The neutrino branch particles}

-The masses of the neutrino branch, the $\pi^\pm$, K$^{\pm,0}$, n, D$^{\pm,0}$ and D$^\pm_s$ particles, are integer multiples of the mass of the $\pi^\pm$\,mesons times a factor $0.85\,\pm\,0.02$ as we stated before.
-We assume, as appears to be quite natural, that the $\pi^\pm$\,mesons and the other particles of the neutrino branch \emph{consist of the same particles into which they decay}, that means in the case of the $\pi^\pm$\,mesons of muon neutrinos $\nu_\mu$, anti-muon neutrinos $\bar{\nu}_\mu$, electron neutrinos $\nu_e$, anti-electron neutrinos $\bar{\nu}_e$ and of an electron or positron, as exemplified by the decay sequence $\pi^\pm$ $\rightarrow$ $\mu^\pm$ + $\nu_\mu$($\bar{\nu}_\mu$), \,$\mu^\pm$ $\rightarrow$ e$^\pm$ + $\bar{\nu}_\mu$($\nu_\mu$) + $\nu_e$($\bar{\nu}_e$).
-The absence of an electron neutrino $\nu_e$ in the decay branches of $\pi^-$ or of an anti-electron neutrino $\bar{\nu}_e$ in the decay branches of $\pi^+$ can be explained with the composition of the electron or positron, which will be discussed in Section 11.
+The masses of the neutrino branch, the $\pi^\pm$, K$^{\pm,0}$, n, p, D$^{\pm,0}$ and D$^\pm_s$ particles, are integer multiples of the mass of the $\pi^\pm$\,mesons times a factor $0.85\,\pm\,0.02$, as we stated before.
+We assume, as appears to be quite natural, that the $\pi^\pm$\,mesons and the other particles of the neutrino branch \emph{consist of the same particles into which they decay}, that means in the case of the $\pi^\pm$\,mesons of muon neutrinos $\nu_\mu$, antimuon neutrinos $\bar{\nu}_\mu$, electron neutrinos $\nu_e$, anti-electron neutrinos $\bar{\nu}_e$ and of an electron or positron, as exemplified by the decay sequence $\pi^\pm$ $\rightarrow$ $\mu^\pm$ + $\nu_\mu$($\bar{\nu}_\mu$), \,$\mu^\pm$ $\rightarrow$ e$^\pm$ + $\bar{\nu}_\mu$($\nu_\mu$) + $\nu_e$($\bar{\nu}_e$).
+The absence of an electron neutrino $\nu_e$ in the decay branches of $\pi^-$, or of an anti-electron neutrino $\bar{\nu}_e$ in the decay branches of $\pi^+$, can be explained with the composition of the electron or positron, which will be discussed in Section 11.
 The existence of neutrinos and antineutrinos is unquestionable.
 Since the particles of the $\nu$-branch decay through weak decays, we assume, as appears likewise to be natural, that \emph{the weak nuclear force holds the particles of the $\nu$-branch together}.
-This assumption has far reaching consequences, it is not only fundamental for the explanation of the $\pi^\pm$\,mesons, but leads also to the explanation of the $\mu^\pm$\,mesons and ultimately to the explanation of the mass of the electron.
+This assumption has far reaching consequences, it is not only fundamental for the explanation of the $\pi^\pm$\,mesons, but leads also to the explanation of the $\mu^\pm$\,muons and ultimately to the explanation of the mass of the electron.
 The existence of the weak nuclear force is unquestionable.
-Since the range of the weak interaction, which is about 10$^{-16}$ cm [22], is only about a thousandth of the diameter of the particles, which is about 10$^{-13}$ cm, the weak force can hold particles together only if the particles have a lattice structure, just as macroscopic crystals are held together by microscopic forces between atoms.
-In the absence of a central force which originates in the center of the particle and extends throughout the entire particle, as the Coulomb force, the configuration of the particle is not spherical but cubic, reflecting the very short range of the weak nuclear force.
-We will show that the energy in the rest mass of the $\nu$-branch particles is the energy in the oscillations of a cubic lattice consisting of electron neutrinos and muon neutrinos and their antiparticles, plus the energy in the rest masses of the neutrinos, plus a small part with the energy in the electric charges the particle carries.